MongoEngine/mongoengine/docs/upgrade.rst

 0.11.0
 ******
-This release includes a major rehaul of MongoEngine's code quality and introduces a couple breaking changes.
+This release includes a major rehaul of MongoEngine's code quality and introduces a few breaking changes.
 It also touches many different parts of the package and although all the changes have been tested and scrutinized, you're encouraged to thorougly test the upgrade.